Illinois Car Shipping: 2026 Costs & Routes

 How Illinois Auto Transport Works

-Here's how the car shipping process works from start to finish.
-First, you call a broker to get a quote for your auto transport needs.
-The broker then uses their network to find a reputable carrier with good reviews and proper insurance coverage.
-This step matters because choosing a reliable broker ensures your car goes with a trustworthy carrier.
-Next, the carrier schedules a pickup time and comes to collect your vehicle.
-The carrier then transports your car to its destination.
-Finally, you pay the broker or carrier at the time of pickup or delivery, depending on your agreement.
+Here's how car shipping works from start to finish.
+First, call a broker to get a quote on your auto transport.
+The broker then finds a qualified carrier for you based on your needs and location.
+Next, the carrier picks up your car at your location.
+The carrier then transports and delivers your vehicle to your destination.
+Finally, you pay the broker or carrier at the time of pickup or delivery.
+The entire process is straightforward when you work with professionals who know the industry.